 Of the numerous cute Japanese souvenirs for cat enthusiasts, there would be nothing more memorable than a self-made maneki-neko, or lucky cat.
 Café Nekoemon in one of northern Tokyo’s traditional districts, Yanaka, offers the opportunity[…]

 For most foodies, a trip to Japan includes a long list of dishes to try out but Kitchen Town is the mecca for budding chefs and home cooks!

 Retreating into the mountains, surrounded by nature, and solely devoting yourself to meditation and self-reflection.
 Sounds like a dream?

 It is that time of the year where gamers “Press start” for the ultimate gaming event in Japan!

-This might sound like a very strange question for many people, but have you ever fished in the heart of a metropolis, right between all the skyscrapers and business districts?
+This might sound like a very strange question, but have you ever fished right between all the skyscrapers and business districts?

 With a unique technique called “vintage sold by weight” from Paris you can get amazing value on brand clothing and accessories by shopping at a Kilo Shops.

 Some time ago I wrote an article on Japan’s natural arts featuring amongst others the art of bonsai.